dotDustin/LeetCode/README.md

 ### [Valid Palindrome](https://leetcode.com/problems/valid-palindrome/)

-Given a string, determine if it is a palindrome, considering only alphanumeric characters and ignoring cases
+Given a string, determine if it is a palindrome, considering only alphanumeric characters and ignoring cases.

 **Example 1:**